vikas9dev/AWS/w_a_framework/1_AWS_WA_Framework_Overview.md

 Together, these pillars form the **foundation for building well-architected technology solutions** in the AWS Cloud.

-One liner to remember these pillers:-
+One liner to remember these pillars:-

 > Operate securely, stay reliable, perform efficiently, control cost, think long term.